Slice regular functions as covering maps and global $\star$-roots: Introduction

 We believe that the combination of these two approaches could be useful in dealing with other similar problems and, particularly, in exploring the geometric implications of such results, venturing in the scarcely explored realm of quaternionic Riemann surfaces.

 The content is organized as follows.

-Section \ref{secpreliminaries} contains a review of the basic material needed for our purposes, following the notations and strategies introduced in~\cites{GP:AltAlg,Mongodi:HolSR}.
+Section \ref{secpreliminaries} contains a review of the basic material needed for our purposes, following the notations and strategies introduced inn~\cites{GP:AltAlg,Mongodi:HolSR}.
 In particular, we introduce the formalism of stem functions and of slice preserving functions and their relations with the $\star$-product.

-In the last part of the section, namely in Subsection~\ref{twoapproaches}, we recall the general ideas leading the authors to develop the two aforementioned interpretations of slice regularity, showing how these are linked and part of their potential.
+In the last part of the section, namely in Subsection~\ref{twoapproaches}, we recall the general ideas leading the authors to develop the two aforementioned interpretations of slice regularity, emphasizing how these are linked to each other and showing part of their potential.

 In Section~\ref{coversect} we show that, under suitable natural hypotheses, a slice regular function that is also a finite map is, in fact, a covering map (see Theorem~\ref{teoremacover}).

 To obtain this result we present a couple of technical lemmas characterizing geometrically, in terms of tangent vectors, the non-invertibility of the real differential of a slice regular function (see Lemma~\ref{lmm_tang} and~\ref{lmm_zeroD}).
 Of course, part of the content of these results was already known in the literature (maybe with different notations), but the proofs we present here are new (especially in giving geometric insights on the involved objects), and the techniques will be exploited in the mentioned main result.